Event Agenda

 Speakers

-A: Panel A: Makumba Mwemezi (Moderator, Program Manager, Research, Innovation and Policy Analysis, Haki Elimu), Dr. Wilberforce Meena (Technical Education Advisor, HakiElimu), Nuria Mshare (Gender and Development Expert HakiElimu), Nasra Kibukila (Head of Program, TENMET), Florence Ngari (Researcher, HakiElimu)
+A: Panel A: Moderator: Makumba Mwemezi (Program Manager, Research, Innovation and Policy Analysis, Haki Elimu), Speakers: Dr. Wilberforce Meena (Technical Education Advisor, HakiElimu), Nuria Mshare (Gender and Development Expert HakiElimu), Nasra Kibukila (Head of Program, TENMET), Florence Ngari (Researcher, HakiElimu)

-B: Panel B: Christopher Kafunga (TAMISEMI), James Kimambo (TAMISEMI), Richard Temu (Senior Program Officer, Twaweza), Annastazia Rugaba (Director Advocacy and Engagement, Twaweza)
+B: Panel B: Speakers: Christopher Kafunga (TAMISEMI), James Kimambo (TAMISEMI), Moderator: Richard Temu (Senior Program Officer, Twaweza), Annastazia Rugaba (Director Advocacy and Engagement, Twaweza)

-C: Panel C: Henry Jackson (Moderator, Resilience and Livelihood Technical Lead, WVT), Elizabeth Proscovia Ndaba (Health and Nutrition Technical Lead, WVT)
+C: Panel C: Moderator: Henry Jackson (Resilience and Livelihood Technical Lead, WVT), Speaker: Elizabeth Proscovia Ndaba (Health and Nutrition Technical Lead, WVT)

 Venues:Main Hall, Faru, Tembo